adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

 I was not sure if we had to import a 3D model or create one using python in Maya.
 So to get started first I went through the videos that professor has shared which was quite helpful.
 And then I got inquisitive to learn about MEL scripting which is used in Maya.
-I just did some touchbase and wanted to understand if scripting in MEL or Python was easy for modelling an object.
+I just did some basic touchbase and wanted to understand if scripting in MEL or Python was convenient for modelling an object.
-As MEL was something new I got excited and did some basic touchbase on it.
+As MEL was something new I got excited and did some basic leaarning on it.

 Few of the examples just to know how a variable and a method is called in MEL just to understand the difference: